arvigeus/AZ-204/Learning Path/Containers.md

 ### Explore storage capabilities

-Basic, Standard, and Premium Azure container registry tiers benefit from advanced Azure storage features like encryption-at-rest for image data security and geo-redundancy for image data protection.
+All Azure Container Registry tiers benefit from advanced Azure storage features like encryption-at-rest for image data security and geo-redundancy for image data protection.

-- **Encryption-at-rest**: All container images in your registry are encrypted at rest.
+- **Encryption-at-rest:** All container images and other artifacts in your registry are encrypted at rest.
 Azure automatically encrypts an image before storing it, and decrypts it on-the-fly when you or your applications and services pull the image.
+Optionally apply an extra encryption layer with a customer-managed key.

-- **Regional storage**: Azure Container Registry stores data in the region where the registry is created, to help customers meet data residency and compliance requirements.
-In all regions except Brazil South and Southeast Asia, Azure may also store registry data in a paired region in the same geography.
+- **Regional storage:** Azure Container Registry stores data in the region where the registry is created, to help customers meet data residency and compliance requirements.
+In all regions except Brazil South and Southeast Asia, Azure might also store registry data in a paired region in the same geography.
 In the Brazil South and Southeast Asia regions, registry data is always confined to the region, to accommodate data residency requirements for those regions.

-  If a regional outage occurs, the registry data may become unavailable and isn't automatically recovered.
-Customers who wish to have their registry data stored in multiple regions for better performance across different geographies or who wish to have resiliency in the event of a regional outage should enable geo-replication.
+  If a regional outage occurs, the registry data might become unavailable and isn't automatically recovered.
+Customers who wish to have their registry data stored in multiple regions for better performance across different geographies, or who wish to have resiliency in a regional outage event, should enable geo-replication.

+- **Geo-replication:** For scenarios requiring high-availability assurance, consider using the geo-replication feature of Premium registries.
+Geo-replication helps guard against losing access to your registry in a regional failure event.
+Geo-replication provides other benefits, too, like network-close image storage for faster pushes and pulls in distributed development or deployment scenarios.

 - **Zone redundancy**: A feature of the Premium service tier, zone redundancy uses Azure availability zones to replicate your registry to a minimum of three separate zones in each enabled region.